cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 CockroachDB offers a pre-built `workload` binary for Linux that includes several load generators for simulating client traffic against your cluster.
 This step features CockroachDB's version of the TPC-C workload.

-1. SSH to VM 4, download `workload` and make it executable:
+1. SSH to the fourth instance (the one not running a CockroachDB node), download `workload`, and make it executable:

     {% include copy-clipboard.html %}
     ~~~ shell